narioinc/AmebaCloudUpdate/README.md

 OTA.beginCloud("your IP here", OTA_PORT)

-This call present the opportunity for the board to connect with the IP:PORT specified in the function arguments and once connected you can download the firmware from the server.
+This call lets the board connect with the server via the IP:PORT specified in the function arguments and once connected it can download the firmware from the server.

 # Sample download Server